shweta-0812/Project-Terraform-00/README.md

 Parameters: Modules are parameterized using variables, allowing flexibility and customization when used in different environments.

-Source: Environment configurations reference modules using the source attribute, pointing to the module's directory.

 ##Remember:

-### Managing State Files
+### .tfstate State file

-- Remote State Storage:

-Use remote backends for storing state files to enable collaboration and ensure state consistency.

-- State Locking:

-Enable state locking to prevent concurrent modifications.
-Remote backends like S3 (with DynamoDB for locking) or Terraform Cloud support state locking.

-- Security:

-Encrypt state files at rest and in transit, especially when using remote backends.
-Restrict access to the state file to authorized users only, as it may contain sensitive information.

-- Version Control:

-Do not commit state files to version control systems.
+- Do not commit state files to version control systems.
 Instead, use remote backends and keep configuration files (excluding state files) under version control.

-- State File Backups:

-Regularly back up state files to prevent data loss.
+- Regularly back up state files to prevent data loss.
 Many remote backends provide automatic backup and versioning features.

-- .terraform.lock.hcl Lock file
+###.terraform.lock.hcl Lock file

-The lock file is always named .terraform.lock.hcl.
 You should include this file in your version control repository so that you can discuss potential changes to your external dependencies via code review, just as you would discuss potential changes to your configuration itself.

-- Test files

-By default, tests within Terraform create real infrastructure and can run assertions and validations against that infrastructure because you are testing Terraform's core functionality by executing operations and validating the infrastructure Terraform creates.
+### Commands to test with apply to AWS
+`terraform init`

+`terraform plan --var-file=main.tfvars -out=tfplan`

+`terraform fmt`

+`terraform validate`

+### Commands to run and apply to AWS
+`terraform init`

+`terraform plan --var-file=main.tfvars -out=tfplan`

+`terraform apply`

+`terraform fmt`

+`terraform validate`